 Discover the park’s varied flora on educational panels

-As we strolled along, we were surprised by the wealth of flora to be found in Queen Madijevka Park.
+As we strolled along, we were surprised by the wealth of flora in Queen Madijevka Park.
 Created almost 200 years ago, it is considered one of Croatia’s first public parks, and was designed from the outset as a true botanical garden.
-Today, the park is still home to native Dalmatian plants, which are enhanced by the meticulous landscaping.
+Even today, Dalmatian native plants can still be found here, enhanced by careful landscaping.

 Majestic trees, colorful bushes and local flowers follow one another in a peaceful atmosphere that contrasts with the hustle and bustle of nearby Zadar.
 Educational panels line the paths, providing information on species such as the Tipuana Tipu, the Maclura Tipu (or Osage orange tree) and the Coral Tree, making the visit instructive and fun for adults and curious children alike.